 Your doctor may prescribe medication to reduce anxiety and feelings of panic that are common with phobias.
 Medication is rarely a long-term solution, however.
 It may be used for a short period of time while you work on facing your fear in therapy.

 Worrying about your future, or the future of a loved one, is normal.
-While we can live in the moment and enjoy one another, the fear of death or dying can still concern anyone.
+While we can live in the moment and enjoy one another, the fear of death or dying can still be concerning.

 If the worry turns to panic or feels too extreme to handle on your own, seek help.
 A doctor or therapist can help you learn ways to cope with these feelings and how to redirect your feelings.